TobizzleLOL/PokerAI/README.md

 # Documentation

 ## The Idea
-We both like playing Poker and we are both interested in AI.
+The three of us like playing Poker and we are also interested in AI.
 So one evening when we were playing Poker, we talked about school and that we need a project idea.
 Soon we came up with the idea of an AI playing Poker.

 ## V. 0.1 The Game of Poker   Jan 18, 2024
 The first step towards our goal is to create an enviroment where we can simulate Poker games.
 This enviroment should be able to use different Player models such as a random Player as well as our AI.